aaron-otis/DiskEncryptionSimulator/README.md

 ## Disk Encryption Simulator

 A disk encryption simulator with simple LUKS implementation created for an academic lab.
+This project should not be considered secure and should not be used to secure *anything*!

 ### Issues
 * XEX is incorrectly implemented.